-- ✓ Enable display storage mode. - ✓ Remove battery from pedelec. - ✓ Charge the battery to around 60% (three to four LEDs on the battery level indicator light up). - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
-Never wax the friction surfaces of the brake. - ✓ Before longer periods without use, it is recommendable to have your specialist dealer carry out servicing and basic cleaning and apply preservative agent.
+- ✓ Remove battery from the pedelec. - ✓ Charge battery to around 30%-60%. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
+Never wax the friction surfaces of the brake. - ✓ Before longer periods without use, it is recommendable to have your specialist dealer carry out an inspection and basic cleaning and apply preservative agent.